Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

+In the vanishing $\Lambda$ limit, both the event horizon and the trapped null geodesics can be handled in a perturbative manner, we review here the common strategy to handle these phenomena.

-\paragraph{The event horizon.} The first obstacle is the presence of a Killing black hole event horizon.
-In both Kerr and \KdS, the black hole induces an ergoregion near the event horizon, a region where the Killing vectorfield $\partial_t$ becomes spacelike.
-Indeed, on both Kerr and \KdS, there is no globally timelike Killing vectorfield.
-This corresponds to a lack of ellipticity within the stationary region for the wave-operator in the energy estimates where control of the null derivative of the solution transversal to the event horizon is lost.
-Fortunately, in the present case of slowly-rotating black holes, this is easily remedied via the use of redshift estimates from \cite{dafermosRedshiftEffectRadiation2009} where $\nabla_3$ is used as a vectorfield multiplier to recover its control near the horizon.
-This reflects the underlying sink-source radial point structure at the event horizon \cite{vasyMicrolocalAnalysisAsymptotically2013} to capture the physical redshift effect experienced by observers near the black hole.
+In both Kerr and \KdS, the black hole induces an ergoregion near the event horizon, i.e. a region where the Killing vectorfield $\partial_t$ becomes spacelike, inducing a loss of ellipticity in energy estimates.
+However, in the case of subextremal Kerr and \KdS, the positive surface gravity of the event horizon produces a redshift effect near the event horizon.
+This in turn induces a locally exponentially damping effect on waves near the event horizon, which, in the case of slowly-rotating black holes, is sufficient to overcome the loss of ellipticity induced by the ergoregion, via the use of redshift estimates first demonstrated in \cite{dafermosRedshiftEffectRadiation2009}.
+These estimates reflect the underlying sink-source radial point structure at the event horizon \cite{vasyMicrolocalAnalysisAsymptotically2013} and capture the physical redshift effect experienced by observers near the black hole.

-\paragraph{Trapping.} A more substantial geometric obstacle to integrated local decay estimates on Kerr(-de Sitter) is the presence of trapped null-bicharacteristics.
-For slowly rotating Kerr(-de Sitter), the families of trapped null-bicharacteristics remain trapped in a spatial region of size $O(a)$.
-While these may seem initially problematic, the trapped set on Kerr(-de Sitter) is normally hyperbolic.
-This unstable structure admits Morawetz estimates that lose some regularity at the trapped set \cite{dyatlovSpectralGapsNormally2016,blueSemilinearWaveEquations2003}.
-In this article, we follow the approach pioneered in \cite{tataruLocalEnergyEstimate2011}.
-Away from the trapped set, a Morawetz estimate is proven using the multiplier that would prove the Morawetz estimate on Schwarzschild, with small adjustments to account for the location of the event horizon and the existence of the cosmological horizon.
-Near the trapped set, i.e. in a $O(a)$ neighborhood of the photon sphere at $r=3M$, we use a pseudodifferential modification to capture the frequency-dependent trapping on \KdS.
-The fact that we can use a pseudodifferential modification of the Schwarzschild multiplier rather than the \SdS{} multiplier is a result of our choice to work in the vanishing $\Lambda$ limit.
+A more substantial geometric obstacle to integrated local decay estimates on Kerr and Kerr-de Sitter is the presence of trapped null-bicharacteristics.
+For slowly rotating Kerr and Kerr-de Sitter, they remain in a spatial region of size $O(a)$ around the photon sphere located at $r=3M$.
+While these may seem initially problematic, the trapped set on Kerr and \KdS{} is normally hyperbolic.
+This unstable structure admits Morawetz (also known as integrated local energy decay) estimates that lose some regularity at the trapped set \cite{dyatlovSpectralGapsNormally2016,blueSemilinearWaveEquations2003}.
+In this article, we follow the approach pioneered in \cite{tataruLocalEnergyEstimate2011} in the context of studying the scalar wave on Kerr, using a pseudo-differential modification of the vectorfield method to capture the frequency-dependent nature of trapping on \KdS.